Catherine Mandeville Snow: Execution

 On January 13, 1834, both Arthur Spring and Tobias Mandeville were hanged.
 Instead of being dissected, their bodies were ordered to be taken to Port de Grave, and from there to be displayed in a gibbet at Spectacle Head, near Cupids.
 This did not happen, in part due to the "interference" of Roman Catholic priests, and in March, a funeral for both was held in Harbour Grace, preceded by a mock execution held over the corpses.

 Many in Newfoundland were determined that Snow not meet the same fate.
 Bishop Michael Fleming made Snow a cause célèbre.
 The governor, Thomas John Cochrane delayed her hanging until the baby was born.
 She gave birth to the child, baptized Richard Snow, and nursed him for three months in her prison cell.

 On July 21, 1834, at 8:45 am, as crowds gathered on Duckworth Street, Snow walked out on the platform.
 Three priests, Fathers Troy, Ward and Waldron, attended her on the scaffold.
 According to the Public Ledger, "The unhappy woman, after a few brief struggles, passed into another world."
-Snow declared herself innocent to the end.
-She died declaring she was a wretched sinful woman, but as innocent of any participation in the crime for which she was about to suffer as the child unborn, and that she had not even the most distant presentiment, at any time, that her husband would have fallen under the hand of an assassin.After her death, Bishop Fleming took over guardianship of her children.
+The Newfoundland Patriot reported that Snow had insisted on her innocence to the end: She died declaring she was a wretched sinful woman, but as innocent of any participation in the crime for which she was about to suffer as the child unborn, and that she had not even the most distant presentiment, at any time, that her husband would have fallen under the hand of an assassin.After her death, Bishop Fleming took over guardianship of her children.
 The eldest three of Snow's children signed a petition calling for the dismissal of Judge Bolton for his handling of the case.

 Legacy and popular culture

 The story of Catherine Snow has inspired two novels by Nellie P. Strowbridge, "Catherine Snow" and "The Hanged Woman’s Daughter;" the play "What Hangs in the Balance" by Petrina Bromley; the song "The Nameless Murderess" co-written by Jody Richardson and the Newfoundland folk trio The Once, the short story "Catherine Snow" and the short two-hander play "Catherine Snow: a duologue" both by Grace Butt, the play "Offensive to Some" by Bernadine Stapleton, an episode of the TV show Lore, and an episode of the podcast Tales, Tunes, and Toutons.

 On April 1, 2012, a re-staging of Snow's trial was held in St. John's.
-It was organized by the Newfoundland and Labrador Historical Society, with Supreme Court justices Seamus O'regan and Carl Thompson, with defence lawyer Rosellen Sullivan.
+It was organized by the Newfoundland and Labrador Historical Society, with Supreme Court justices Seamus O'Regan and Carl Thompson, with defence lawyer Rosellen Sullivan.
 Approximately 400 local residents attended.
 Snow's modern-day defence lawyer argued, "the evidence of the affair is so prejudicial, it's impossible to extricate it from the statements ... there's no way she could have a fair trial."
 After hearing the evidence, the modern jury acquitted her.

 Snow's great-great-granddaughter is former CNN news anchor Mary Snow.